oomlout/oomlout_oomp_builder/parts/hardware_bearing_6900_series_6922_size_110_mm_id_150_mm_od_20_mm_depth/readme.md

-# Hardware Bearing 6900 Series 6922 Size 110 mm Id 150 mm Od 20 mm Depth
+# Hardware Bearing 6900 Series 6922 Size 110 mm ID 150 mm OD 20 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base